geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 For every one of our APIs that we can effectively turn into a

 ##### **Geohot** [[00:51:41](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3101)]
-product that's an intermediate and tiny grad, it'll be better.
+product that's an intermediate and tinygrad, it'll be better.

 ##### **Geohot** [[00:51:45](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3105)]
 It'll be better because we had to put some polish on it to